SoftwareAG/c8y-docs/content/users-guide/cockpit-bundle/managing-assets.md

 {{< c8y-admon-req >}}
 ROLES & PERMISSIONS IN GROUPS CONTEXT:

-- To view all groups: READ or CREATE permission for permission type "Inventory"
+- To view all groups: READ permission for permission type "Inventory"
 - To add new groups: CREATE permission for permission type "Inventory"
 - To delete any group: ADMIN permission for permission type "Inventory"
 - To rename a group or change group description: ADMIN permission for permission type "Inventory"
-- To view specific groups: READ permissions for permission type "Inventory" in the Inventory role permissions.
+- To view specific groups: READ permissions for permission type "Inventory" in the Inventory role permissions
-- To manage or delete specific groups: READ and CHANGE permissions for permission type "Inventory" in the Inventory role permissions.
+- To manage or delete specific groups: READ and CHANGE permissions for permission type "Inventory" in the Inventory role permissions
 {{< /c8y-admon-req >}}

 {{< c8y-admon-info >}}
 Global inventory permissions will override inventory role permissions.